dinupa1/AnaTssa/README.md

 ## Data Creation

 Monte-Carlo data was created using the [SimChainDev](https://github.com/E1039-Collaboration/e1039-analysis/tree/master/SimChainDev) module and `run.sh` script was used to create asymmetry added data with simple tree structure.
-By defaul it assume taht names of the `jpsi` and `drell-yan` event files as `jpsi_data.root` and `drell_yan_data.root` respectively.
+By default it assume taht names of the `jpsi` and `drell-yan` event files as `jpsi_data.root` and `drell_yan_data.root` respectively.
 Here `drell-yan` events were considered as background data.

 ## Analysis